-The Titanic The Goodwin Family of Eight Died
+The Goodwin Family of 8 Died When The Titanic Sank

 The Titanic was a new luxury passenger ship that the White Star Line had built.
 It was the biggest passenger ship in the world at the time in 1912.
 There was a lot of publicity around the maiden voyage of the Titanic.